 Going away to Uni for the first time can be confusing, so we asked some of our current students for their advice.
-Here are the answers to some commonly asked questions – if you want to know anything else, feel free to get in touch with committee via Facebook!Where am I living?
-Will I have a roommate?
+Here are the answers to some commonly asked questions – if you want to know anything else, feel free to get in touch with the committee via Facebook!What's the deal with Covid?

 As you’re on the St Regulus Hall website, hopefully here!
 The online accommodation form uses a rather obscure code – such as SR/B4b, so here’s a quick guide to deciphering it.